 Head up the escalator to begin your aquatic journey.
 Stroll through Rivers of the World to learn about American, Asian and rainforest river denizens such as paddlefish, eels, Siamese Crocodiles and piranhas.
 Admire the graceful rays at StingRay Bay, playful Asian Small-Clawed Otters at Otter Banks, and lively African Black-Footed Penguins at Penguin Point (OdySea works with SANCCOB, a non-profit agency for the rescue and rehabilitation of seabirds).
 You’ll also find the SeaTrek area where guests can don a wetsuit and acrylic diving helmet and immerse themselves in a 25-minute underwater walking tour.

-Take a break at the Lighthouse Café, which features a menu of salads, pizza and sandwiches.
-I like the Savor the Season section for items like roasted tomato bisque or BBQ brisket grilled cheese.
+Take a break at the Lighthouse Café, which features a menu of salads, sandwiches and seasonal flatbreads.
 Beer and wine also are served, and your meal can be enjoyed in the airy dining room or al fresco on the balcony.

 The second half of your OdySea experience brings you downstairs via the one-of-a-kind Deep Ocean Escalator, a portion of which travels through the Sharks of the Deep exhibit.
 I never tire of seeing some of the creatures in the Bizarre and Beautiful exhibit such as the lionfish with its frilly fins or the fascinating chambered nautilus.
 The Reef Jewels exhibit includes brightly-colored clownfish, anemones, sea horses and the Great Barrier Reef Tunnel.